uitsmijter/Documentation/content/providers/providers.md

 # General provider information

-Because Uitsmijter does not store any user data to authenticate a login, request providers are written to check if given credentials are valid.
+Because Uitsmijter does not store user authentication data, providers are written to verify if given credentials are valid.
 Each `tenant` has a set of providers to do certain tasks.
 The [User Login Provider](/providers/userloginprovider) is responsible for the user backend which knows how to verify user credentials.
 The [User Validation Provider](/providers/uservalidationprovider) is responsible to check if a `username` still exists in the backend user store.